CROP: Circuit Retrieval and Optimization with Parameter Guidance using LLMs: Experiment Results

 \subsection{Runtime Analysis}

 As the overall goal of this work is to reduce the time parameter tuning takes, it is important to evaluate the runtime of our approach.
 Table~\ref{tab:runtime_analysis} shows the runtime breakdown for CROP as well as BO and Optuna.
 The runtime analysis of each of these methods reveals that running the EDA flow dominates the total runtime of the experiments.
+The runtime analysis reveals that running the EDA flow dominates the total runtime across all methods, leading to relatively marginal differences between approaches.

-CROP has additional initialization overhead from the RTL to embedding extraction and similarity-base retrieval mechanism, however, this overhead's impact is significantly reduced as more iterations are run.
-During each iteration CROP's parameter selection stage is mostly spent waiting on the inference of the reasoning model while Optuna and BO's are dominated by logging and file clean up with the actual next parameter calculation taking a small fraction of that time.
-Additionally, the baselines have negligible initialization overhead; however, the running of the EDA flow is no faster.
-The amount to which the EDA flow dominates the runtime of all approaches leads to very marginal differences between them.
-Automated approaches such as these will always be faster per iteration than those involving a human expert.
+However, several distinctions emerge in the initialization and iteration phases.
+CROP incurs additional initialization overhead from the RTL to embedding extraction and similarity-base retrieval mechanism, while the baselines have negligible initialization costs.
+Nevertheless, CROP's initialization overhead is amortized across subsequent iterations, reducing its relative impact as more iterations are run.
+The methods also differ in how they spend time during each iteration.
+CROP's parameter selection stage is mostly spent waiting on the inference of the reasoning model, whereas Optuna and BO's are dominated by logging and file cleanup, with the actual next parameter calculation requiring a small fraction of that time.

+While automated approaches will always outperform human experts on a per-iteration basis, CROP's key advantage lies in solution quality rather than speed per iteration.
+CROP's ability to find notably better solutions within significantly fewer iterations allows for the potential of early stopping leading to a massive save in overall runtime compared to BO and Optuna.